jbfavre/trafficserver/doc/developer-guide/api/functions/TSLifecycleHookAdd.en.rst

 only be called from :func:`TSPluginInit` .
-The solution was to move :func:`TSPluginInit` as early as possible in the process initialization and provide hooks for API calls that needed to be invoked later which served essentially as additional plugin initialization points.
+The solution was to move :func:`TSPluginInit` as early as possible in the process initialization and provide hooks for API calls that needed to be invoked later which served essentially as additional pluging initialization points.

 See Also
 ========